brogment/pc-store/README.md

 EnufPartsValidator.java - lines 39-54 display error message if adding products would lower the inventory of an associated part below its minimum

 **I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.**
+BootStrapData.java - Lines 70-90, adjusted max/min inv for parts, as well as part and product inventories PartTest.java - lines 160-167 created test for minInv field, lines 169-176 created test for maxInv field

 **J.  Remove the class files for any unused validators in order to clean your code.**